 Round 5 (2010): General Call

 - Population Action International, through the Resource Mobilization and Awareness Working Group, facilitated country engagement and participation in Istanbul +10 activities.
-The project, entitled Istanbul +10: Lessons Learned to Move Forward, gathered information on country-level experiences with RH commodity security from the past ten years and present lessons learned and strategic recommendations for the future.
+The project, entitled Istanbul +10: Lessons Learned to Move Forward, gathered information on country-level experiences with RH commodity security from the past ten years and presented lessons learned and strategic recommendations for the future.

 Round 6 (2011): General Call

-- Institute for Reproductive Health, Georgetown University (IRH), through the Systems Strengthening Working Group and with the Caucus on New and Underused RH Technologies, developed a guide to help countries and programmes meet their forecasting needs when trend data is insufficient to predict future demand.
+- Institute for Reproductive Health, Georgetown University (IRH), through the Systems Strengthening Working Group and with the Caucus on New and Underused RH Technologies, developed a guide to help countries and programs meet their forecasting needs when trend data is insufficient to predict future demand.
 This guide was disseminated widely through Coalition members and non-members in an effort to ensure it becomes an essential tool in procurement planning and is used routinely by procurement agencies and family planning and reproductive health programs.

 - Institut Bioforce Développement, through the Systems Strengthening Working Group, provided planning support for an international consultation, designed to establish an evidence-base for the need for professional development of supply chain managers, and for securing country input into the development of workstream activities and strategies.
-The consultation, People that Deliver, will was held in Geneva June 28-29, 2011.
+The consultation, People that Deliver, was held in Geneva June 28-29, 2011.